bajwan/263/p-np/PITCHME.md

 ---
 There are quite a few problems that cannot be solved in polynomial time (to our knowledge), but can be **verified** in polynomial time.
 This means that given a possible solution we can verify the solution is correct in polynomial time.
 ---
-If a problem can be verified in polynomial time we say it is of the class **NP**, which stands for "Non-deterministic polynomial time".
+If a problem can be verified in polynomial time we say it is of the class **NP**, which stands for "Nondeterministic polynomial time".
 ---
-Let us be very clear moving forward that we understand this definition.
-We aren't saying these problems can be solved in Non-deterministic polynomial time.
-We are saying that a potential solution can be verified.
+Nondeterministic models of computation might seem odd.
+A normal computer can take one path of execution at a time, it has no choice as to what to choose next.
+When we get to the end of the execution path we may or may not have the right answer.
 ---
+A Nondeterministic machine can make choices, and will always make the best choice.
+Obviously this doesn't exist, but it is still useful; it might be easier in some cases to model a solution to a problem with nondeterminism and then convert it to a deterministic model.
+---
+So let's get back to NP problems, and let us be very clear moving forward that we understand the definition of them.

+We aren't saying these problems can be solved in nondeterministic polynomial time.
+We are saying that a potential solution can be verified in polynomial time.
+---
+In general we do this by turning them into a yes/no problem (a decision problem).
+Then, if we can prove that some given answer is correct in polynomial time, the problem is in NP.
+---
+For instance, if we had the 0/1 Knapsack problem we might change the problem statement from

+>Given a set of n items with values and weights 1 to n, and a knapsack with capacity W, what is the maximum value the of the items we could carry?

+To
+---
+>Given the above constraints, can a value of at least V be met without exceeding the weight W?
+---
 Consider the Sudoku problems we worked with earlier.
 We saw that this is an extremely long-running algorithm.
 We used backtracking to try and cut down (prune) the number of solutions but that was likely a small optimization.

-This algorithm is non polynomial; there are number of empty squares ^ 9 possibilities.
 ---
+A sudoku board of 9x9 may not be that bad, but as the size grows, this becomes a truly hard problem.

+This algorithm is not polynomial; there are ```(number of possible values per square) ^ (number of empty squares)``` possibilities.
+---
 So solving a sudoku puzzle is obviously not polynomial.
 But verifying one is!
 It is trivial to take some solution and check to see if it works.
-We merely iterate of each cell and check to see if each the digit there is used in any other row, column, or block.
+We merely iterate over each cell and check to see if the digit there is used in any other row, column, or block.
 We can do this in O(n^2) time in fact!
 ---
 We further divide NP problems though.